 We know there are times when circumstances change and people can no longer look after their pets.
 Taking action by contacting a rehoming charity like the NAWT is a responsible decision to make.
-We do have very long waiting lists at our centres so always call first to discuss your situation.
+Some of our centres occasionally run waiting lists dependent on space so always call first to discuss your situation.

 Here to help